gokulm/BoltOn/docs/requestor.md

 		}
 	}

-* To invoke the handler, you need to inject `IRequestor` anywhere in your application, like a controller in WebAPI or a MVC application, and call `ProcessAsync` method.
+* To invoke the handler, you need to inject `IRequestor` in a class in your application, like a controller in WebAPI or a MVC application, and call `ProcessAsync` method.
 Check out the implemenation [Requestor](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn/Requestor/Pipeline/Requestor.cs) to know the internals.

 Example: